rochus-keller/Oberon/README.md

 1. Download https://github.com/rochus-keller/MonoTools/archive/refs/heads/master.zip and unpack it to the Build directory.
 Rename it to MonoTools.
 1. Download https://github.com/rochus-keller/PeLib/archive/refs/heads/OBX.zip and unpack it to the Build directory.
 Rename it to PeLib.
 1. Download https://github.com/rochus-keller/Oberon/archive/master.zip and unpack it to the Build directory.
 Rename it to Oberon.
-1. Goto the Build/Oberon directory and execute e.g. `QTDIR/bin/qmake ObxIde.pro` (see the Qt documentation concerning QTDIR).
+1. Goto the Build/Oberon directory and execute e.g. `QTDIR/bin/qmake ObxIde2.pro` (see the Qt documentation concerning QTDIR).
 1. Run make; after a couple of seconds you will find the executable in the build directory.

 Alternatively you can open ObxIde2.pro or any other included .pro file using QtCreator and build it there.